lambdamikel/LambdaSpeak/README.md

 ### Maker Support

-For LambdaSpeak 1.95:

-* For 30 $, I can send you a programmed GAL22V10 and a programmed ATmega 644P-20PU.
-This includes postage.
-* For 90 $, I can assemble a complete LambdaSpeak 1.95 for you.
-This includes the Text2Speech click! daughter board and postage.

-For LambdaSpeak 1.99:

-* For 35 $, I can send you the 2 programmed GAL22V10's and a programmed ATmega 644P-20PU.
-This includes postage.
-* For 95 $, I can assemble a complete LambdaSpeak 1.99 for you, but WITHOUT the SPO256-AL2 - you will have to source the chip yourself, and that can be difficult.
-It includes the Text2Speech click! daughter board and postage.
+For 79.79 $ you can purchase a fully assembled, complete LambdaSpeak 1.95.
+This price includes free shipping from the US to Europe, and also the Text2Speech click! daughter board.

 Please contact me via email if you are interested.

 ### Acknowledgements